jpress7639/the-muse/README.md

 - Add second API (quotes or prompt) to offer differentiation in the prompts
-- I do want to make a star design in the background to make them shoot as the user progress
+- I do want to make a star design in the background to make them shoot as the user progresses through the exercise
 - To be able to save whatever the final result is from this type of writing sequence.

 ## Project Schedule